 To see my cyber security curriculum work, check out NICERC.org.

 Follow along with my adventures over at the Waggonner Center here.

-This summer I will be working with LTRI on a joint endeavor between LaTech and Air Force Global Strike Command to provide instructional workshops to senior Air Force Officers.
+I teach Cold War history and strategic thinking at LTRI as part of a joint endeavor between LaTech and Air Force Global Strike Command to provide instructional workshops to senior Air Force Officers.

 You can see some of my oral history interviews here.
 The rest are archived here.

 My ‘Gram game is strong.
 Follow me @jworsey